panchomb/ie-exercise-3/modules/resources/deployment-script/README.md

 | :-- | :-- | :-- |
 | [`baseTime`](#parameter-basetime) | string | Do not provide a value!
 This date value is used to make sure the script run every time the template is deployed. |

-### Parameter: `name`

-Display name of the script to be run.

-- Required: Yes
-- Type: string

 ### Parameter: `arguments`

 Command-line arguments to pass to the script.
 Arguments are separated by spaces.
 - Required: No
 - Type: string
 - Default: `''`